-- o Students who consistently demonstrate safe, respectful, and responsible behavior may be nominated for LOP status.
-LOP's will receive special privileges that may include but are not limited to early lunch and early dismissal.
-Students may apply to be a Leader of the Pack at all progress reporting times. - Attendance Award: Students who attend school every day and have no more than two tardies in a semester will receive an award. - Principal's Perfect Attendance Award: Students who maintain perfect attendance with no missing days and less than 3 unexcused tardies in one year will receive this award. - School-wide Activities: Based on safe, respectful and responsible behavior, students earn extracurricular activities including but not limited to: dances, special assemblies, spirit week, etc.

-• End-of-Year Trips: Each grade level earns an end of year trip.
+- Attendance Award: Students who attend school every day and have no more than two tardies in a semester will receive an award. - Student-of-the-Month Each grade level will select two students to be recognized for being extraordinarily safe, respectful, and responsible. - ABC Club: Students who have all passing grades will recieve an award. - Principal's Perfect Attendance Award: Students who maintain perfect attendance with no missing days and fewer than 3 unexcused tardies in one year will receive this award. - School-wide Activities: Based on safe, respectful and responsible behavior, students earn extracurricular activities including but not limited to: dances, special assemblies, spirit week, etc. - End-of-Year Trips: Each grade level earns an end of year trip.
 In order to be eligible for the trip, students must have maintained 92% attendance throughout the year and good citizenship (no "in school" or "out of school" suspensions in the 4th Quarter).